How to apply and relevant dates

-The University begins accepting applications for the 2019-2020 MCL programme on 3 September 2018.
-The closing date for receipt of MCL applications is 12:00pm (midday) UK time on 3 January 2019.
-We cannot accept any applications after that date.
+The University begins accepting applications for the 2020-2021 MCL programme on 2 September 2019.
+The closing date for receipt of MCL applications is 12:00pm (midday) UK time on 7 January 2020.
+It is not possible to apply after that date.

-You must read the information on the GAO website regarding the documents which you need to submit as part of your application.
-Please do not submit additional documents such as secondary school certificates, work experience letters or published articles or papers.
-Significant academic and personal achievements should be included on the GRADSAF application form or on your CV.
+Please read carefully the information on the GAO website regarding the documents which you need to submit as part of your application.
+You should not submit additional documents such as secondary school certificates, work experience letters or published articles or papers.
+Significant academic and personal achievements should be included on the course application form or on your CV.

-All MCL applicants who are required to take an IELTS or TOEFL language test should aim to submit their test results at the time of application, and typically must do so by 15 March 2019 at the very latest.
+All MCL applicants who need to take an English language proficiency test must submit their test results with their course application or as soon as possible afterwards and by 15 March 2020 at the latest.

 With regard to unsuccessful applications, those administering MCL admissions do not operate a waiting list.
 The MCL Admissions Committee is not able to provide feedback to unsuccessful applicants or consider requests for reconsideration, even in cases where unsuccessful applicants receive further academic results, or are selected for scholarships or other funding tenable at Cambridge.

 Once successful applicants have received their formal offer from the GAO, they have one month to accept their place on the MCL.
 They must do so by paying a reservation fee, which is non-refundable in most circumstances.